A Course on the Introduction to Quantum Software Engineering: Experience Report: Student Population and Course Dynamics

 \section{Student Population and Course Dynamics}

-This course was offered as a cross-listed undergraduate and graduate elective within the department.
-The elective nature of the course resulted in a cohort largely composed of students who were intrinsically motivated and interested in the topic.
-At the beginning of the term, the course enrolled 27 undergraduate students, 9 MSc students, and 4 PhD students.
+This course was offered as a cross-listed undergraduate and graduate elective within the Department of Computer Science.
+The elective format likely selected for students already interested in the topic.
+Initial enrolment comprised 27 undergraduate, 9 MSc, and 4 PhD students; by the end of the term, 24 undergraduate, 7 MSc, and 3 PhD students remained, all enrolled in CS programs.
+Graduate withdrawals occurred early, before the transcript deadline, whereas the three undergraduate withdrawals occurred later.
 As mentioned in Section~\ref{sec:intro}, the mixed undergraduate--graduate cohort was intentional, with assessment structures designed to accommodate heterogeneous academic levels.

-All students who completed the course were enrolled in CS programs.
-By the end of the term, 24 undergraduate, 7 MSc, and 3 PhD students remained, corresponding to a satisfactory overall retention rate.
-Undergraduate retention was high ($\approx 89\%$), while retention among graduate students was lower in percentage terms ($\approx 78\%$ for MSc and $75\%$ for PhD students) but occurred in much smaller absolute numbers, making percentage-based interpretations less meaningful.

-Attrition patterns differed between undergraduate and graduate students.
-Graduate students who dropped the course typically did so early in the term, prior to the deadline at which the course would appear on their academic transcript.
-This behaviour is consistent with common graduate student practices of sampling advanced electives before committing to a final course load.
-In contrast, three undergraduate student who dropped the course did so later in the term.
+These counts describe cohort flow only: the small graduate denominators and absence of documented withdrawal reasons preclude comparative retention claims or explanations for withdrawal.

-Among the undergraduate students who completed the course, the cohort was heavily skewed toward senior students: 18 of the 24 ($75\%$) undergraduates were in their fourth year.
-The few junior undergraduate students were typically transfer students who had already completed relevant foundational coursework at other institutions.
-Overall, these patterns suggest that the course was particularly well suited to senior undergraduate students, who appeared better positioned to manage both the conceptual depth and workload of the material.
+Among the undergraduate completers, 18 of 24 ($75\%$) were in their fourth year; the few junior students were typically transfer students with relevant foundational coursework from other institutions.
 The course listed several formal prerequisites for undergraduate students (shown at the end of Section~\ref{subsec:goals}).
-A small number of prerequisite waivers were granted based on students' academic records or documented industrial experience, most commonly involving algorithms and computer security prerequisites.
-All CS students who received waivers were able to successfully complete the course.
+A small number of prerequisite waivers were granted based on academic records or documented industrial experience, most commonly for algorithms and computer security, and all students granted waivers completed the course.
+An anonymous first-lecture survey asked one binary question about prior quantum computing experience; two of 24 respondents (one undergraduate and one graduate) reported such experience.
+Seventeen of the 24 undergraduate completers ($\approx 71\%$) had completed co-op placements or internships.
+These background indicators are descriptive: the course did not test whether year level, waivers, prior quantum exposure, or industry experience affected preparedness, behaviour, or learning, and the cohort composition limits inference about earlier-year undergraduates.